wez/wezterm/docs/scrollback.md

 You may provide your own definition of this key table if you wish to customize it.
 There isn't a way to override portions of the key table, only to replace the entire table.

-The default configuration is equivalent to:
+The default configuration at the time that these docs were built (which may be more recent than your version of wezterm) is shown below.

+You can see the configuration in your version of wezterm by running `wezterm show-keys --lua --key-table search_mode`.

 {{#include examples/default-search-mode-key-table.markdown}}